Armenia: A Land of Century-Long and Rich History

 On the other hand, while receiving support and backing from Moscow, the Azerbaijani soviet government continued the deportation of Armenians.
 In the first half of 1991, the Azerbaijani OMON (Special Militia and terror squads) received support from the Soviet army and launched a full-scale war against the Armenian population in the sub-regions of Shahoumian and Getashen, as well as in the NKAO.
 This offensive was based on the premeditated “Koltso” (“Ring”) operation of forced deportation.
 During this operation, the Azerbaijanis destroyed various Armenian villages, which prompted the beginning of the Karabakh-Azerbaijan war of 1991.
 It is in this period of time when the Armenian population formed a united national front, consisted from underground Committees for Self-Defense and numerous headquarters for the self-defense forces across the various regions of the NKAO.

-The war in Nagorno-Karabakh unleashed by Azerbaijan made the question of security of NK population and the maintenance of the independence of Armenian nation-state of primary and inevitable importance; this could have been guaranteed by efficient army.
-In 1992-1993 volunteer detachments of Land guards (Yerkrapah) and army conscripts unified to form Armenian National army.
-On January 28, 1992 the Government adopted a historical decision on formation of “Defense Ministry of the RA”.
-The regular military units of Armenian armed forces were mostly formed on the grounds of Soviet army.
-Hundreds of Armenian officers, who had served in various units of former Soviet army, returned to Armenia.
-Special attention by that time was paid to the combat preparedness and arms improvement.
+In the context of the war unleashed by Azerbaijan, the security of the population of Nagorno Karabakh became a priority alongside the issue of preserving the independence of the Armenian nation-state, whose guarantee could only be the creation of an efficient military.
+In the period of 1992-1993 with the unification of Yerkrapah Voluntary Detachments and army conscripts the Armenian National Army was created.
+On January 28, 1992, the Government adopted the historical decision on RA Ministry of Defense.
+The regular military units were formed generally based on the Soviet Army.
+Hundreds of Armenian officers, that have served in various branches of the Soviet Army, returned to Armenia.
+Special attention was paid given to the combat readiness and improvement.